GewelsJI/ERRNet/README.md

 # <p align=center>`ERRNet [Pattern Recognition @2022]`</p>

-- **Title:** Fast Camouflaged Object Detection via Edge-based Reversible Re-calibration Network
+# Fast Camouflaged Object Detection via Edge-based Reversible Re-calibration Network

 - **Authors:** Ge-Peng Ji, Lei Zhu, Mingchen Zhuge, Keren Fu*
 - **Paper link:** [Elsevier Website](https://www.sciencedirect.com/science/article/pii/S0031320321005902) and [arXiv](https://arxiv.org/abs/2111.03216).

 > Our project is under construction.
 If you find some bugs, please let me konw or directly pull request in the github.
 Contact E-mail: gepengai.ji@gmail.com.

+# News & Updates

+- [2021/09/23] :fire: Please attention to our brandnew project SINetV2([arXiv]([arXiv](http://dpfan.net/wp-content/uploads/ConcealedOD_paper.pdf)) & [Github Projecr](https://github.com/GewelsJI/SINet-V2)), which achieves the existing SOTA performance compared with other competitors.
+- [2021/09/21] We also retrain our method, which again obtains a new improvement compared with previous performance.
+Note that the retrained model performs slightly different from the original performance reported in the paper, which is due to randomness in the training phase.
+The latest results can be found here: [Google Drive](https://drive.google.com/file/d/1GSS8nF5OoIpR0l17qwVfgXzujY9nNw1a/view?usp=sharing), which contains four test dataset (ie., CHAMELEON, CAMO, COD10K, NC4K).
+- [2021/09/15] Upload the inference code.

 # Introduction